bcndev/bytecoin/README.md

 ## Building on Linux 64-bit

-All commands below are adopted for Ubuntu, other distributions may need an other command set.
+All commands below are adapted for Ubuntu, other distributions may need an other command set.

 ### Building with standard options

 To go futher you have to have a number of packages and utilities.

-* `build-essentials` package:
+* `build-essential` package:
     ```
-    $> sudo apt-get install build-essentials
+    $> sudo apt-get install build-essential
     ```

 * CMake (3.5 or newer):
     ```
-    $> sudo apt-get install cmake`
+    $> sudo apt-get install cmake
     $> cmake --version
     ```
     If version is too old, follow instructions on [the official site](https://cmake.org/download/).